 An educational ideal

-More than 150 institutes and centers provide a home for true innovation.
-The Institute for Molecular Engineering provides a unique opportunity to pursue molecular-level science in both an academic and research context.
-Similarly, the partnership with the Marine Biological Laboratory furthers biological research and education across the world.
+More than 160 institutes and centers provide a home for true innovation.
+The Institute for Molecular Engineering provides a unique opportunity to pursue molecular-level science in both an academic and research-based context.
+Similarly, UChicago’s partnership with the Marine Biological Laboratory furthers biological research and education across the world.

 No Barriers, no loans